uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_organization_tutorial.md

     ![GCP installer window showing selected path and install button.](./images/gg-gcp-install/win/004-select-path.png)

     Please note you must have administrator permissions, to do this.
-If you are unable to do so, you will need to contact the IT group managing your computer.
+If you are unable to do so, you will need to contact the IT department responsible for managing your computer.

 1. When the installation is complete, click the "Finish" button to complete the GCP installation.